streamr-dev/network/packages/client/README.md

 })
 ```

-In order to  enable historical data resends, add the stream to a storage node:
+In order to  enable historical data `resends` add first the stream to a storage node:
 ```typescript
 import { StorageNode, StreamrClient } from StreamrClient

 await stream.addToStorageNode(StorageNode.STREAMR_GERMANY)
 ```
+> ℹ️ Visit the [Storage section](#storage) for more options.

 ### Fetching existent streams
 Getting an existent stream is pretty straight-forward